RonIovine/pshell/README.md

 #
 #  The default response timeout can be changed on a
 #  per-command basis by preceeding the command with
-#  option -t<timeout> (use -t0 for no response)
+#  option -t<timeout>
 #
-#  e.g. -t10 command
+#  e.g. -t10 <command>
 #
+#  Use -t0 for no response, -t-1 to wait forever
+#
 #  The default timeout for all commands can be changed
 #  by using the -t<timeout> option with no command, to
-#  display the current default timeout, just use -t
+#  display the current default timeout, just use -t with
+#  no command
+#
+#  To show command elapsed execution time, use -t <command>
+#  Note, this will execute the command with a WAIT_FOREVER
+#  command response timeout
 #
 #  Type '?' or 'help' at prompt for command summary
 #  Type '?' or '-h' after command for command usage